St. Francis Xavier University: Athletics

 St. Francis Xavier is represented in the Atlantic University Sport conference by 12 varsity athletics teams.
 The X-Men teams include men's football, basketball, cross-country, track and field, soccer, and hockey.
 The X-Women teams include basketball, cross country, track and field, hockey, rugby and soccer.

-In 1966, the X-Men Football team won the College Bowl (now the Vanier Cup) as top university football team in Canada.
-The X-Men Basketball program has won three CIS Championships (1993, 2000, and 2001) and in 2004, the X-Men Hockey team won their first CIS Championship.
-In 2011, the X-Women Hockey team placed second at the CIS Championships in Ottawa.

 In 2006, the X-Women Rugby team became the first female St. Francis Xavier varsity team to win a CIS Championship, as 10-time defending AUS Rugby Champions.
 In 2008, the team placed 2nd at the CIS Championships in Lethbridge, Alberta after capturing their 12th consecutive AUS Championship.
-In 2010, the X-Women captured gold again in the CIS Championship held at Trent University in Peterborough, Ontario, after capturing their 14th consecutive AUS Championship.
-On November 4, 2012, the X-Women won gold again at the CIS Championship held in Antigonish, Nova Scotia.

-X Alumnus Eric Gillis (2003 CIS Cross Country Champion) competed in the 2008 Beijing Olympics, 2012 London Olympics, and the 2016 Rio Olympics, placing 10th in the marathon.

 Post stamp

 On 4 April 2003 Canada Post issued "St. Francis Xavier University, 1853–2003" as part of the Canadian Universities series.
 The stamp was based on a design by Denis L'Allier, based on a photograph by Guy Lavigueur.
 The 48¢ stamps are perforated 13.5 and were printed by Canadian Bank Note Company, Limited.